 After writing your individual papers, you will then form groups made up of 3 to 4 members.
 Everyone will be part of a team regardless of graduate/undergraduate classification.
-Each group will pick one of the two referenced written assignments and make presentation based on the combination of the papers written by the group members.
+Each group will pick either the U.S Shale Plays OR the Challenges of Exporting LNG from U.S and make a presentation based on the combination of the papers written by the group members.
 Each group will be allowed 30 minutes: 15 minutes of presentations and 15 minutes of questions and answers.